olabini/codebot/README.md

 ## Features

 * **Secure by default**.
-Codebot automatically generates strong random secrets for each webhook to ensure the integrity of all received data.
+Codebot automatically generates strong random secrets for each webhook to ensure the integrity of received data.
 * **Highly configurable**.
 Codebot supports IRC over TLS, SASL authentication, password-protected IRC servers, channel keys, address binding, and more.
 * **Easy to set up**.
 Setting up Codebot takes three minutes — no need to edit configuration files or memorize complicated commands.
 * **Supports many events**.
-Codebot supports all events supported by GitHub's official IRC integration, and some more.
+Codebot supports all events supported by GitHub's official IRC integration, and a few more.
 Individual events can be enabled or disabled through the webhook settings.
 * **Unlimited networks, channels and integrations**.
 A single instance can receive notifications for any number of webhooks and forward them to the appropriate channels on as many IRC networks as you want.